 What are your options for future usage of Oracle Java?

 With all the changes described above, you as a customer can choose to do one of the following:

 - You can choose to stay where you are and keep using your current version (lower than version 11).
 No additional work will be needed (upgrades etc…), but it’s highly likely a dated version that you are running which means older insecure version very soon.
 Are you willing to take this risk?
-Beside of that you can also not contact support in case of issues with Java.
+Besides that, you can also not contact support in case of issues with Java.

 - You can choose to switch to the free OpenJDK instead of Oracle JDK.
 Every 6 months the new feature release of OpenJDK can be installed to stay up to date with the latest bug fixes and features.
 Downside is that you’ll not have the advantage to use the “Java SE commercial features”, you do not have Oracle support and you need to upgrade to the newest version (OpenJDK has no Long Term Support (LTS) for certain versions) if you want to stay up to date and keep pace with the latest security baseline.
 This last one can have a huge impact on the programs used, as they’ll always need to be able to run on the latest Java version.
 IMPORTANT: also test the performance of your application when switching from Oracle JDK to OpenJDK, as in some cases the application run slower in OpenJDK.